Hidden sex life of ferns

 These are the male antherozoids, enclosed in a structure called the antheridium.
 When this bursts the antherozoids are released in swarms and swim, propelled by lashing flagellae, like tiny spinning tops in the surface film of water, in search of a female egg cell inside a long-necked structure called an archegonium, which you can see here.After a successful fertilisation an embryo develops which ultimately grows into a ...

 ...
 New miniature fern plant.
 In the early stages, as seen here, it’s still attached to the prothallus formed by the germinated spore but that soon withers away and the new fern grows by producing a series of ever-larger fronds.
+It usually takes about a year after sowing to reach this stage.

 Provided you have the required patience, ferns are not difficult to grow from spores.